In an Emergency Abroad

 If you’re unsure whether local emergency services can be trusted or can provide adequate care, then your first point of contact should be Harvard Travel Assist.
 Case managers are available to help you 24/7/365.
 If you contact Harvard Travel Assist regarding an incident, you will usually be communicating directly with The Anvil Group or Healix International, our security and medical partners.

 Harvard Travel Assist may alert GSS to your call.
-This standard procedure enables case managers to confirm that you're eligible for Harvard Travel Assist services and enables the University to provide further assistance if you need it.
+This standard procedure enables case managers to confirm that you're eligible for Harvard Travel Assist and enables the University to provide further assistance if you need it.

 After an Incident